 - Establishing different temperatures on a room-by-room basis.

 - Using motorized covers to open and close precisely how you want them to.

-4 Advantages of Installing Smart Vents
+Four Perks of Using Smart Vents

 1. They Can Correct Hot and Cold Rooms